 When and how can I apply?

-You can apply online here - this is the quickest and easiest way to apply.
+You can apply now - this is the quickest and easiest way to apply.
 You will also get an email letting you know your application has been received.

 Applying for voluntary aided or foundation schools

 If you are applying for a voluntary aided school (St Joseph’s Catholic and Anglican High School), or foundation school (The Maelor School, Penley), the school may also require an extra application form and supplementary evidence.
 If so, you will need to fill in and return their separate application form as well as completing our online (or paper) application.

 You should check the deadline on any separate school application form because it may have a different closing date.

 Applying for out of county or independent schools

 You will need to contact the appropriate admissions authority for the out of county school.

 We would still advise that you complete our online (or paper) application, stating a preference for a Wrexham County Borough maintained school, even if your first preference is for a school outside of Wrexham County Borough or an independent school.
 This should be done in case the application to your preferred option is unsuccessful.

 We (as your local authority) then collect this information and pass it on to the following neighbouring local authorities: Flintshire, Denbighshire and Shropshire.

 Out of county schools and independent schools may have a different admissions timetable to Wrexham County, so you will need to contact and check with their relevant admissions authority to make sure you do not miss the deadline.